nexync/re_cycle_gt/README.md

 **Supervised Text-to-Graph Model**

-Perform the following to train and evaluate the supervised T2G model (which uses iterative back translation):
+Perform the following to train and evaluate the supervised T2G model:

 `python t2g_supervised.py`